d2l-ai/d2l-en/chapter_recurrent-neural-networks/seq2seq.md

 #  Sequence to Sequence
 :label:`sec_seq2seq`

-The sequence to sequence (seq2seq) model is based on the encoder-decoder architecture to generate a sequence output for a sequence input.
+The sequence to sequence (seq2seq) model is based on the encoder-decoder architecture to generate a sequence output for a sequence input, as demonstrated in :numref:`fig_seq2seq`.
 Both the encoder and the decoder use recurrent neural networks (RNNs) to handle sequence inputs with different length.
 The hidden state of the encoder is used directly to initialize the decoder hidden state to pass information from the encoder to the decoder.

-![The sequence to sequence model architecture.](../img/seq2seq.svg)
+![The sequence to sequence model architecture.](../img/seq2seq.svg) :label:`fig_seq2seq`

-The layers in the encoder and the decoder are illustrated in the following figure.
+The layers in the encoder and the decoder are illustrated in :numref:`fig_seq2seq_details`.

 ![](../img/seq2seq-details.svg)
+:label:`fig_seq2seq_details`

 In this section we will explain and implement the seq2seq model to train on the machine translation dataset.